smartdevicelink/sdl_requirements/detailed_docs/TRS/embedded_navi/SubscribeWayPoints_TRS.md

 - store the status of subscription on wayPoints-related data for this application
 - send UnsubscribeWayPoints_request to HMI ONLY if ther are no other applications currently subscribed to WayPoints-related data
 - restore status of subscription on WayPoints-related data for this application right after the same mobile application re-connects within the same ignition cycle with the same <'hashID'> as before unexpected disconnect
-- after successful resumption send SubscribeWayPoints request to HMI only
+- after successful resumption send SubscribeWayPoints request to HMI only if ther are no other applications currently subscribed to WayPoints-related data

 6.
 In case mobile application subscribed on WayPoints-related data in previous ignition cycle